Error Handling

 Message: "Failed to remove style.
 Ensure there are no usages of this style."

-Message (err.message): A descriptive sentence designed to provide immediate insight into what went wrong.
-The wording of this message may change over time to enhance clarity or reflect updated functionalities within the Designer API.
-The primary goal of the message field is to guide developers in identifying the source or nature of the failure.
+Message (err.message): A descriptive sentence designed to provide insight into what went wrong.
+The wording of this message may change over time to clarify or reflect updated functionality within the Designer API.

 List of errors